 The Landsat sensors have acquired 30 m spatial resolution multispectral imagery continuously from 1984 - present (Figure 1), with each sensor imaging the globe every 16 days.
-We use these images to estimate the canopy area of giant kelp (Macrocystis pyrifera) and bull kelp (Nereocystis luetkeana) and the canopy biomass of giant kelp along the coast of California, USA.
+We use these images to estimate the canopy area of giant kelp (Macrocystis pyrifera) and bull kelp (Nereocystis luetkeana) and the canopy biomass of giant kelp along the coast of the northeast Pacific.
 Compared to seawater, emergent kelp canopy presents relatively high reflectance in the near infrared region of the electromagnetic spectrum and allows for accurate and consistent retrievals of the fraction of kelp canopy in each Landsat pixel across variable ocean conditions.
-By relating the estimated kelp fraction to higher resolution aerial imagery and long-term diver estimates of canopy biomass, we validated these fractional estimates and applied these relationships to kelp forests along the California coast.
+By relating the estimated kelp fraction to higher resolution aerial imagery and long-term diver estimates of canopy biomass, we validated these fractional estimates and applied these relationships to kelp forests along the California, Oregon, Washington and Baja California coast.